TelegramMessenger/Telegram-iOS/docs/Guide-Migration-Kits-template.md

 After you have finished the setup guide make sure everything works as expected and then delete the out commented lines from above.

+## Troubleshooting

+### ld: warning: directory not found for option '....QuincyKit.....'

+This warning means there is still a `Framework Search Path` pointing to the folder of the old SDK.
+Open the `Project Navigator` (⌘+1) and go to the tab `Build Settings`.
+In the search field enter the name of the folder mentioned in the warning (for example "QuincyKit") .
+If the search finds something in `Framework Search Paths` you should double click that entry and remove the line which points to the old folder.

 ## Advanced Migration

 If you used any optional API calls, for example adding a custom description to a crash report, migrating those would exceed the scope of this guide.
 Please have a look at the [API documentation](https://github.com/bitstadium/HockeySDK-iOS/downloads).